quorten/quorten-blog1/_posts/2019-12-04-cheap-7lcd-how-to-drive.md

 wanted, i.e. around 10 segments.
 Likewise, I found out that LED displays ran around similar costs, $5 for 4 digits.
 But, now I search again, and the magic is in opening up the search criteria.
-Sure, I can't find a **?-segment** LCD display with as many digits as I like at the price point I want, but I found a 14-segment display with 8 digits and about $4 for one unit.
+Sure, I can't find a **7-segment** LCD display with as many digits as I like at the price point I want, but I found a 14-segment display with 8 digits and about $4 for one unit.